 Tuesdays and Saturdays, 10:00 am to 4:00 pm

-This exhibit was made possible by gifts from the Friends of the Mill and a matching grant from Freedom’s Way National Heritage Area, in coordination with Arlington 250.
+This exhibit was made possible by gifts from the Friends of the Mill and a grant from Arlington Commission for Arts and Culture.

 Our wood turner